 A valet awaits your arrival and parks cars in Satterfield’s own lot.
 General manager, Kevin Moore greets guests and runs the front end of the restaurant.
 Satterfield serves as pastry chef.
-And executive chef, Haller Magee has been cooking at Satterfield's since April 2005, and in that time has been promoted first to Sous Chef and afterwards to Executive Chef.
-Magee uses local and regional ingredients and international influences to create Satterfield’s seasonal, chef driven menus.
+Satterfield's uses local and regional ingredients and international influences to create Satterfield’s seasonal menus.

 In addition to the Wine Spectator Award of Excellence 2006-2009, winning wine list, Satterfield’s serves high gravity beers and a variety of house-concocted cocktails—including favorites of the Grand Tini and Bloody Tommy.
 Also popular are the nightly featured flights of wine.